 Terence Acaye, Director of ACFD and Agape Training Center and Farm Director

 We met Denis as a young teenager, shortly after he and his mother fled the LRA war.
 Since 2008, he had a particular interest in helping assess and develop water projects with our hydrologist, Tom.
 He was sponsored as a student by Hope 2 One Life board members through secondary school and university, he graduated in Development Studies.
 Denis is incredibly adept in learning new concepts and adapting new ideas for sustainability in farming and animal husbandry, as well as business.
 He is trained in farming God’s way and mentors all of our partner villages for many years.
 He is in the Farming God’s Way in field mentor program.
-He implemented and oversees the fisheries project, as well as all water projects and water quality testing.
+He helped implement and oversee the fisheries project, as well as all water projects and water quality testing.
 Denis leads and mentors micro business development.
 He has been instrumental in the COVID health and food relief initiatives and all projects alongside Terence.
 Denis and his wife, Sarah, have 3 young children.

-Bosco Tolit, Founding member ACFD
+Bosco Tolit, Founding member/director ACFD Treasurer

 Bosco has also been mentored by Hope 2 One Life since 2008 and supported in his education.
 He is trained in Farming God’s Way, Village Health Training, Micro Business.
 He volunteers and assists the village mentorship, ACFD activities, mission teams and trainings.
 Bosco and his wife have 2 children.